What are the attributes of great employers today?

 According to Catalyst’s “Women in Management” report, 40% of HR directors are women, making HR one of the most gender-diverse functions.
 This must not be taken for granted, because gender diversity across the board still has a long way to go.
 A trend we keep seeing is that the higher the corporate ladder, the fewer the women.
 Women are grossly underrepresented in business functions like operations, risk mitigation, technology and research — all significant areas of expertise for executive and board-level positions.

-A great employer acknowledges that gender is never a barrier to hold women back from opportunities and achievements they deserve.
+A great employer acknowledges that gender is never a barrier to holding women back from the opportunities and achievements they deserve.
 Kate Coath, COO of DFP Recruitment, inspires other female leaders to act courageously.
 “We are at our best when we are challenged, embrace the hard stuff and grow stronger.
 Plan and act with purpose, communicate with care, and always remember, courage is contagious,” she says.
 These attributes are important because they impact employees, customers and the wider stakeholder community.

 What does it mean to be a great employer today?